The lens was also noted for its 'ZEN' finish, a non-reflective urethane resin coating claimed to resist scratches and chemicals.

 Album Images

 On the Nikon D200, an APS-C DSLR with a 1.5x crop sensor, the Sigma Zoom-γ 21-35mm f/3.5~4 lens has a field of view equivalent to approximately a 32-53mm lens on a full-frame camera.
-On the four-in-one configuration, the lens can be equated to having a wide-angle 35, 40, 45, and 50mm standard normal combined, a range versatile enough for the lens to be used for land and cityscape, street shooting, story-telling and documentaries, or just (albiet the kit being a slight heavyweight) as an everyday lens.
+On the four-in-one configuration, the lens can be equated to having a wide-angle 35, 40, 45, and 50mm standard normal combined, a range versatile enough for the lens to be used for land and cityscape, street shooting, storytelling, and documentaries, or just (albeit the kit being a slight heavyweight) as an everyday lens.

 Reviews indicated that the lens exhibits good central and edge performance from f/5.6 to f/8, and thanks to its floating-element design, remarkably low distortion.
 The lens is best used stopped down to f/5.6–8 for optimal sharpness and contrast.